 Broadly speaking, Crohn’s Disease can be characterized as the following although there are many different ways to characterise:

 - Inflammatory Crohn’s Disease in which there is inflammation of the intestine with diarrhea, sometimes bloody;

 - Stricturing Crohn’s Disease, in which there is scarring and fibrosis of the intestine leading to obstruction with crampy abdominal pain; and

 - Fistulizing Crohn’s is which abnormal channels or tracts form between adjacent loops of the bowel or even between the bowel and the skin.
 Oftentimes, the three types co-exist to some extent.

 Treating Crohn’s Disease

 There is no known cure for Crohn’s disease.
-Medical treatment —anti-inflammatory medications (5ASA products) , antibiotics, corticosteroids, immune system suppressors and biologic therapies — can control your symptoms and limit any complications.
-Sometimes, medications result in a long-term remission of the disease.
+Medical treatment —anti-inflammatory medications (5ASA products) , antibiotics, corticosteroids, immune system suppressors, and biologic therapies — can control your symptoms and limit any complications.
+Sometimes, medications result in long-term remission of the disease.
 Many Crohn’s disease sufferers can return to normal lives.